CATH MORAN ecological

 Climate change will increasingly have far-reaching impacts across all communities.
 Working with CSIRO, James Cook University and the Bureau of Meteorology, the Australian Federal Environment Department, Terrain & Cape York NRM groups, Reef Catchments and the Torres Strait Regional Authority, this work delivered an up-to-date synthesis about the likely impacts of climate change on terrestrial, aquatic and marine environments, infrastructure and industries, and cultural and social systems.

 Identifying priority areas for revegetation in the Australian Wet Tropics

-This project identified ways that managers of natural systems in Queensland may be able to adapt plans, policies, on-ground interventions and research to minimise negative impacts of climate change.
+Biodiversity and ecosystems are highly sensitive to climate change.
+This project identified ways that managers of natural systems in Queensland may be able to adapt plans, policies, on-ground interventions and research to minimise negative impacts of climate change for biodiversity.
 The work was conducted jointly with the National Climate Change Adaptation Research Facility (NCCARF) for the Queensland Department of Environment & Science (DES).
-The project delivered a Discussion Paper and sector-led Final Report that provide a road map for collaborative, strategic management for the adaptation of biodiversity and ecosystems to climate change.
+The project delivered a sector-led report that provides a road map for collaborative, strategic management for the adaptation of biodiversity and ecosystems to climate change.

 Coastal hazards adaptation planning in Pormpuraaw Shire

-Rainforest revegetation methodology in wet tropical Australia
+Biodiverse rainforest revegetation in wet tropical Australia

 Consequences of climate change for management of land and sea Country by Indigenous Rangers